Last Updated on by Indian Holiday

 One of the most popular jeep safari experiences to have had is to hit the road from Manali and follow Leh – Manali highway.
 This awe inspiring route with its mighty mountain passes, incredible views and stunning sceneries offers some jaw dropping experiences and the ultimate thrill of road trip in India.

 The most popular tourist attractions to enjoy in Leh Ladakh with Jeep safari include Tso Moriri Lake, Dah Hanu, Pangong Tso Lake and Nubra Valley.
 Moreover, for an ultimate experience, do not miss the Khardungla pass, which is regarded as one of the World’s highest motorable road.

 Camel Safari In Ladakh

 Don’t get surprised with Camel Safari in Ladakh.
-This is a lifetime experience for adventure seekers.
+This is one of the best activity to do in Leh Ladakh for a lifetime experience!
 The sand dunes at Hunder in Nubra Valley are also referred to as the “desert in the sky”.

 At Hunder, you could ride the double-humped Bactrian Camels which used to be an integral part of the caravans of this ancient trade route.
 Besides, you could also visit the charming villages of Nubra and explore various Buddhist Monasteries as well as Hot water Sulphur springs.

 One of the most popular places to visit in Ladakh, Nubra Valley showcases highly contrastive landscape, which would immediately alter from rich green apricot fields to a dry terrain with snow-capped peaks.
 Through Camel Safari in Leh Ladakh, you could explore the panoramic views of the villages, valleys, and Buddhist Gompas.

 Mountain Biking in Ladakh

 Undoubtedly one of the most Eco-friendly ways to traveling in the mountains could be mountain biking.
 It doubles the fun as an adventurous and refreshing means of holidaying & exploring a particular destination.

 So if you are passionate enough and have the spirit for an exciting adventure tour in Leh & Ladakh, there are several routes for mountain biking such as ‘Leh to Alchi’, ‘Leh to Hemis’ and Khardungla Pass, as the very thought of biking on the uppermost motorable pass in the world will bring shiver down the spine.